dramxx/Pixla/README.md

 1. You enter a prompt
 2. Pixla generates a **reference image** using diffusion model
-3. Pixla looks at the sketch and decides: "I need to place a pixel here, and here, and here..."
+3. Pixla (acually credit goes to your LLM) looks at the sketch and decides: "I need to place a pixel here, and here, and here..."
 4. It uses drawing tools: draw lines, fill rectangles, add noise, draw circles
 5. Each "move" is intentional — like a human pixel artist working